Laach/thonk-bot/README.md

 - [x] Protect access token
 - [x] Update how to use section with setup guide
 - [x] Decide whether or not the node.js modules should be included in the repo or ignored by .gitignore (removed)
+- [x] Update !schedule to show schedule in table format directly in discord instead of returning a link
 - [ ] add more commands
 - [ ] yes